- What is a Knee Arthroplasty (Knee Replacement)?

 The knee can be considered to have three compartments; the medial (close to the midline of the body), the lateral, and retropatellar (behind the knee-cap).
 Arthritis can involve any of the compartments in either isolation or combination.
 Meniscal tears (cartilage tears) can also be part of the spectrum of knee arthritis without having had a specific injury.

 Surgical treatment for knee arthritis is considered after conservative measures have failed.
-NB osteochondral defects are not covered in this section.
+(Note that osteochondral defects are different).
 Options include total knee replacement (TKR), partial knee replacement (unicondylar or patellofemoral), and osteotomy.

 Partial knee replacements can be an alternative to TKR in a younger patient who has arthritis proven to be localised to one of the three compartments.
 The rationale is the patient makes a quicker recovery, and bone is preserved for the inevitable revision to a total knee replacement.
 This has not been proven to be the case in all patients, and Dr Shooter would only recommend this type of procedure in very special circumstances.